Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate_get_certificates.md

 ## Creating a Certificate

 Call StartCreateCertificate to create a new certificate, with specified properties and policy.
 Call PollUntilDone to poll the status of the creation.
-Once the opperation has completed it will return the certificate.
+Once the opperation has completed we can continue.

 ```cpp Snippet:CertificateSample2Create
 std::string certificateName = "Sample1";